Invalid Date · blog

 Clear the cupboards – work with me here, what does spring cleaning have to do with the cost of living.
 The reason for this basic tip is that too often we have stockpiled items in our cupboard and not used it all.
 This includes the freezer.
 Take a close look at what you do have and aim to make meals up to use up what is already there.
 This small exercise will save those vital pounds.

 Cash is King – it sounds strange that we would be going backwards when we are so easily swishing our way with contactless, however there is a psychological trigger when we go into a shop and pay for something in cash.
 It makes us part with something tangible.
 There has been a study done by the Post Office that stated there has been a 20% increase in withdrawals than a year ago.
-The sum of £801m in personal cash in just July is also the highest amount since they first started recording.
 When we restrict the amount of money we must spend, we control what goes out as we can see it being spent.

 Time to get COLD – desperate times call for desperate measures, taking small actions like using cold water to wash dishes, lowering the heat dial when you have a shower or even choosing a shower over a bath are all short-term gains which support long term gains.
 Washing clothes at 30 degrees is another good way to save a few pennies.